-Jailyne Ojeda Ochoa Shows Off Insane Curves In Cut-out Skirt And Scanty Top
+Jailyne Ojeda Ochoa Shows Off Insane Curves In Cut-Out Skirt And Scanty Top

-Social media influencer Jailyne Ojeda Ochoa sent pulses racing around the world on Thursday, October 1, when she uploaded some revealing new content of herself for her 12.2 million Instagram followers.
+Social media influencer Jailyne Ojeda Ochoa sent pulses racing around the world on Thursday, October 1, when she uploaded some revealing new content for her 12.2 million Instagram followers.

-The 22-year-old bombshell was photographed and recorded on a lush property for three-slide series.
+The 22-year-old bombshell was photographed and recorded on a lush property for the three-slide series.
 Jailyne positioned herself in the center of every frame, as she posed next to a white horse.

-In the first photo, She stood facing the camera as she propped one hip out.
-Her left hand grabbed the horse’s jaw, while her right hand held the reigns.
+In the first photo, she stood facing the camera as she propped one hip out.
+Her left hand grabbed the horse’s jaw, while her right hand held the reins.
 Her head was cocked slightly to the right as she wore a pout on her face.
-She posed similar in the second snapshot.
-In the video, the model walked backwards with the horse, and gave the audience a profile view of both her face and her backside.
+Her pose was similar in the second snapshot.

+In the video, the model walked backward with the horse, and gave the audience a profile view of both her face and her backside.

 Her long raven hair looked to be styled in slight waves as it cascaded down her back and over her shoulders.

-The model showed off her curvaceous physique in a white, halter-neck top that featured a cross wrap front.
+The model showed off her curvaceous physique in a white halter-neck top that featured a cross wrap front.
 The garment drew eyes to her assets and revealed just a hint of underboob.
-She teamed the top with a white skirt that also flaunted her curves as it was designed with large cut-outs over her hips.
-The skintight piece highlighted her bodacious derriere, while its waist-band, which tied around her midriff, drew eyes to her slim core.
-Jailyne accessorized with a single bracelet.
+She teamed the top with a white skirt that also flaunted her curves as it was designed with large cutouts over her hips.
+The skintight piece highlighted her bodacious derriere, while its waistband was tied around her midriff, drawing eyes to her slim core.

 View this post on Instagram